What is a Super Bill in Medical Billing?

 The Patient

-A super bill is sometimes referred to as an itemized medical invoice, out-of-network claim form, charge ticket, or fee slip.
-Although the terminology may vary, the document serves the same purpose—providing a detailed breakdown of services that allows patients to claim insurance reimbursement.
+A super bill is sometimes referred to as an itemized medical invoice, coded bill form, out-of-network claim form, charge ticket, fee slip, or superbill statement.
+Although the terminology varies, the purpose remains the same—providing a detailed breakdown of services that allows patients to claim insurance reimbursement.
+Some insurance carriers may also refer to it as an “itemized receipt,” but it is not the same as a standard receipt since it includes CPT and ICD-10 codes.

 What information is required to generate super bill ?